MicrosoftDocs/quantum-docs-pr/articles/resources/glossary.md

 ## User-defined type

 A custom type that may contain one or more named or anonymous items.
-For more information, see the documentation on the [Q# language](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/1_ProgramStructure/2_TypeDeclarations.md#type-declarations).
+For more information, see  [Type declarations](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/1_ProgramStructure/2_TypeDeclarations.md#type-declarations).